gen2brain/alsa/README.md

 ### Usage

-See [utils](cmd/) for usage examples.
+See [utils](cmd/) and tests for usage examples.

 ### Notes

-This library does not support the ALSA plugin architecture.
+This library does not support the ALSA plugin architecture and will only open direct hardware devices.

 No `dmix` plugin that enables multiple applications to share a single audio output device.
 Additionally, no `plug` plugin that typically handles automatic conversions for sample rate and format (e.g., `S16_LE` to `S32_LE`).